Are you in the market for a new or used car? You might want to get rid of your old one first.

 - Go Through the Car Wash.
 Last but not least: Right before you list your car, take it through the car wash.
 Consider an add-on buff and shine package, which can run anywhere from $10 to $50 extra, depending on thoroughness.
 It’s not worth it for everyday tooling around, but it can make all the difference before you’re ready to sell.

-List Your Car for Maximum Exposure
+Step Two: List Your Car for Maximum Exposure

 Now that your car is ready to list for sale, you need to create and promote a killer ad.